Below are some common questions about all aspects of Canadian safe boating laws

 Q. I have a sailboat.
 Do I need an Operator Card?

-A. If you have an auxiliary engine fitted to your sailboat,
+A. If you have an auxiliary engine fitted to your sailboat, then you need the Card.

-then you need the Card.
 This applies even while you are under sail.

 Q. Do aboriginals need to have a Pleasure Craft Operator Card?

-A. Yes, the regulations do apply to aboriginals, however the
+A. Yes, the regulations do apply to aboriginals, however the regulations do not

-subsistence activities (such as hunting and fishing for the purpose of subsistence).
+(such as hunting and fishing for the purpose of subsistence).

 Q. I operate a boat for work purposes.
 Do I need the Card?